-Elmer Hoeksema has been head of the department System and Network Engineering of the Amsterdam University of Applied Sciences (~350 students); he is joining the computer science faculty at Lynchburg College in the 2016-2017 year.
+Elmer Hoeksema has been head of the department System and Network Engineering of the Amsterdam University of Applied Sciences (~350 students); he is joining the computer science faculty at University of Lynchburg in the 2016-2017 year.
 He teaches a broad spectrum of computer science related classes, including programming, computer architecture, computer networking, computer security, and digital forensics.
 He is also a member of the research group e-discovery at Create-IT, where he is currently researching digital threats in Aviation.
 He has been teaching for almost 20 years at several universities and has worked for the Dutch National Police and large organizations in the fields of telecom, banking, and business appliances.
 Mr. Hoeksema started with his BSc in Computer Science and was disappointed by the lack of business courses in the program,; because of this, he simultaneously started a BSc in Business Economics.
 He believes it is very important to understand the role of computer technology in the business context and so continued his path of education with a MSc in Management at Nyenrode Business University in the Netherlands.
 He loves to travel and is convinced that a good international perspective helps to broaden and improve insights; he did his International MBA (in part) at the Kellogg School of Management at Northwestern University and at the University of Stellenbosch Business School in Cape Town, South Africa.

 Course: “2D Animation with Photoshop and After Effects”

 Bill Noel has been interested in visual and creative arts since childhood, where he developed a love of drawing, playing music, and making things.
 He has worked in video and media production for more than 20 years as a freelance cameraman, producer/director, professor, and consultant.
 He has a master of fine arts degree from Southern Methodist University, where he honed skills in documentary filmmaking and multi-camera directing.
 He is a veteran of more than 600 on-location productions including concerts, speeches, and sports.
 Bill keeps up with business and technical trends in media production and is accomplished with many forms of video production, digital editing and compositing, and project planning.
-He has taught at Lynchburg College since 2000 and is now also the Director of the Donovan Media Development Center at LC.
+He has taught at University of Lynchburg since 2000 and is now also the Director of the Donovan Media Development Center at LC.
 In the classroom, his childhood fascination with all things creative is a fully realized dream.
 His classes include basic media production, video basics, editing, motion graphics, and high-end compositing, as well as audio.
 His expertise extends from single camera field production to studio projects, to producing and directing, to editing and 2D animation.

 Course: “Dirt-Under-the-Fingernails Mathematics”